s1krishnan/MSIS-2802-Project-Submission/README.md

 # MSIS-2802-Project-Submission
-MSIS 2802 Project Submission Student Performance Data Neha Pawar Sneha Krishnan
+MSIS 2802 Project Submission of Student Performance Data by Neha Pawar and Sneha Krishnan